 - 55% of attacks are attributed to attempts of data exfiltration

 In 2021 ransomware attacks brought companies over $6 trillion of loss.

-If you don’t prioritize cybersecurity services, you place yourself and your company at risk of attack.
+If you don’t put a top priority on cybersecurity IT services, you position your organization at risk of attack.

 WHAT IS A CYBERSECURITY AUDIT?

 Think of an audit as a comprehensive examination of every cybersecurity strategy you’ve put in place.
 You have two goals with the audit:

 - Identify any gaps in your system so you can fill them.